Bell Pepper Relish: Ultimate Guide to Recipe, Storage & Creative Uses

 Can I make bell pepper relish without vinegar?

 You can reduce or substitute vinegar with lemon juice for a lighter tang, but note that vinegar acts as a preservative.
-Without it, your relish won’t last as long in the fridge.
+Without it, your relish won't last as long in the fridge and the flavor profile will change significantly.

 Is bell pepper relish spicy?

-By itself, bell pepper relish isn't spicy.
+Traditional bell pepper relish made only with bell peppers isn't spicy.
 However, many recipes include jalapeños or crushed red pepper flakes for added heat.
+The level of spiciness is completely customizable to your preference.

 Can I freeze bell pepper relish?

 Yes!
 Freeze in ice cube trays or freezer-safe bags for up to 6 months.
 Thaw in the fridge before use.
-Texture may change slightly, but flavor remains intact.
+Texture may change slightly, becoming a bit softer, but flavor remains intact.
+Freezing is best for relish you plan to cook with rather than use as a fresh topping.

 Final Thoughts: Bring the Heat with Homemade Bell Pepper Relish